Scoring in ASSET

 How to Score Better

 For achieving a high score your capabilities certainly play a vital role.
 Nonetheless, it is not sufficient to know the subject matter.
-High scores in ASSET can be achieved through applying tips that help you use the least amount of effort to gain maximum benefits.
+High scores can be achieved through applying tips that help you use the least amount of effort to gain maximum benefits.
 The following tips shall prove to be handy.

 - Understand the testing conditions and clarify any doubts that arise in your mind before the test begins.

 - The questions towards the end of each test tend to become relatively difficult.
 Hence, keep time in hand for handling such questions.

 - Enter your answers according to the given instructions in the answer booklet.
 The last thing that you would want is losing marks because of wrongly filled in answers.